Deep cycle batteries are used to provide constant current unlike starting batteries that provide a burst of current.

 If you will connect the multimeter to the wrong polarity then you may not get any results.

 You shall be connecting it in the right manner.

 There are no prongs used in a multimeter as used in a voltmeter.

 A multimeter only has wire ends and when it comes in contact with the right terminal, it shows the reading.

 Turn on the battery and the multimeter.
 Once you place the wires onto the battery terminals you shall notice the movement of the multimeter needle.

-You have to connect the multimeter for at least 5 times and take 5 readings for the voltage.
-Now take out the average of all the 5.
+You have to connect the multimeter at least 5 times and take 5 readings for the voltage.
+Now take out the average of all 5.

 Compare your average results with these values

-If you aren’t getting such readings that you shall replace your battery with a new one.
+If you aren’t getting such readings you shall replace your battery with a new one.